GallinM/Clinical-Patient-Pathway-Map/README.md

 This script demonstrates a visualisation for the process map that Alzheimer's patients take through the hospital system from the decision to refer to service to discharge.

 ## Aim
 The aim of this project was to demonstrate a clinical patient pathway map through the hospital system for any given disease or condition.
-For the purpose of this script, Alzheimer's patients were used but this can be adapted via changing the ICD-10 codes.
+For the purpose of this script, Alzheimer's patients were used but **this can be adapted via changing the ICD-10 codes**.

 ## Prerequisites
 - Access to the NHS England Unified Data Access Layer (UDAL) environment